 And professionally?

 I found myself creatively, but I also saw many businesses fall, like my parents’.
-I could see how that urge to take care of ourselves among independents was born, supporting local projects, buying from the neighbor, helping with the merchandise of my illustrator friends, homes were created to buy directly from peasants.
+I might see how that urge to take care of ourselves among independents was born, supporting local projects, buying from the neighbor, helping with the merchandise of my illustrator friends, homes were created to buy directly from peasants.
 For me it was beautiful to see how a support network was built since the crisis, to see how awareness was raised in all directions.

 How did you get the invitation to be part of the Converse campaign and why did you accept?